-Our new Strategy to Promote Access and Widening Participation outlines LSHTM's pledge to create an environment where students from diverse backgrounds feel they belong, can thrive and are valued for their unique contribution.
+Our Strategy to Promote Access and Widening Participation outlines LSHTM's pledge to create an environment where students from diverse backgrounds feel they belong, can thrive, and are valued for their unique contribution.

-Staff across LSHTM are working on initiatives that are designed to enable excellent students from groups who have been historically underrepresented in Higher Education at the postgraduate level to study, feel a sense of belonging and succeed at LSHTM.
-This Widening Participation work is one of several equity, diversity and inclusion programmes that is currently being undertaken at LSHTM and it ties directly with our values, particularly Embracing Difference.
+Staff across LSHTM are working on initiatives that are designed to enable excellent students from groups who have been historically underrepresented in Higher Education at the postgraduate level to study, feel a sense of belonging and succeed at the School.
+This Widening Participation work is one of several Equity, Diversity and Inclusion programmes that is currently being undertaken at LSHTM and it ties directly with our Values, particularly Embracing Difference.

 Please direct any questions to: email@example.com

 LSHTM recognises that there are numerous factors that can affect a student’s attainment during their post-16 and undergraduate studies.
-In order to better appreciate the individual journeys each student has gone through before applying for a course at LSHTM, this year we have introduced a contextualised admissions system that supports and enables those students who have faced the greatest barriers to learning.
+In order to better appreciate the individual journeys each student has gone through before applying for a course at LSHTM, we use a contextualised admissions system that supports and enables those students who have faced the greatest barriers to learning.

 We particularly welcome applicants who self-identify as belonging to any of the following groups as they are under-represented both at LSHTM and at the postgraduate level more broadly: